jbclements/csv-writing/README.md

 # csv-writer
-a simple library for writing csv files
+a simple library for writing CSV files
+... and TSV files as well.